PramodRaoB/directoryManager/README.md

 # [Directory Manager](https://github.com/PramodRaoB/directoryManager)

-A simple commandline sandbox directory manager which showcases hashing using the djb2 hash function, N-ary trees and tries for fast prefix matching
+A simple commandline sandbox directory manager which showcases several data-structure and algorithms such as hashing using the djb2 hash function, N-ary trees and tries for fast prefix matching.

 # Installation and Setup